The Mohr Legacy

 Ann has been active with non-profit organizations as the past Executive Director of the Ashland Symphony, Finance Manager of the Ashland County Council on Aging, treasurer for the Center Street Historic District Association, board member of the Ashland Care Center, board member of the Chicago School of Violin Making and Local Coordinator and volunteer for the AARP Tax-Aide Program, retiring after 13th years.
 She is currently the Managing Partner of Mohr & Mohr, Business Manager of Learning Trade Secrets, and Executive Officer of NuBow Inc.

-Katherine A. Mohr, Bow Maker & Repairer
+Katherine A. Mohr, Bow Maker & Restorer

 KateKate has joined the trade as the first, second-generation female bow maker in the United States.
 She works in conjunction with Mohr & Mohr, Learning Trade Secrets, and NuBow Inc, but independently under the trade name fille de Mohr (daughter of Mohr).
-Kate's son, Wesley, helps around the shop and says that when he grows up he wants to carry on the family tradition of bow making.
-However, he graduates in May 2026, and has decided to enlist in the Army National Guard instead.

 Kate currently works in Cleveland on Mondays and Thursdays with colleague Alex Loskutov.
 Alex is an incredibe instrument maker and restorer who has recently moved to the Cleveland area from Los Angeles.
 For an appointment you can contact Kate at filledemohr.com and Alex at loskutovviolins.com.